hishammoizuddin/eventbrite_webscraper/README.md

 # Eventbrite Webscraper

-This Python script scrapes information about upcoming weekend events in a specified city from Eventbrite, prints the information to the console, and stores the data in an Excel file.
+This is an automated Python script (utilizing BeautifulSoup, Requests, and Openpyxl python libraries) to efficiently scrape and compile data on upcoming weekend events from Eventbrite for any specified U.S. state.
+The script provides real-time event information, including event name, location, and time, displayed in the console and stored in a well-structured Excel sheet with regular updates every 12 hours.

 ## Prerequisites